 Known risks are the risks that can be identified and analyzed before their occurrence.
 For example one of your project’s main subcontractor terminated the agreement with you during a critical phase of the project.
 You analyzed this risk before it’s occurrence and bring another certified subcontractor for the same task quickly.

-Contingency reserve is added to the project’s budget to manage known risks.
+The contingency reserve is added to the project’s budget to manage known risks.

-Negative risks are the threats that have negative impacts on the project’s goals.
+Negative risks are threats that have negative impacts on the project’s goals.
 Negative risks may cause time loss, money loss, stakeholder and customer dissatisfaction.
 To manage negative risks efficiently removes or minimizes their negative impacts.

-For example a machine malfunction may slow down your productivity.
+For example, a machine malfunction may slow down your productivity.
 If it happens you cannot complete the tasks on time.

 Positive risks are the desired events or opportunities that have positive impacts on the project’s objectives.
 Project manager and stakeholders get satisfied in case of their occurrence.
 Increasing their probability of occurrence is a good risk response strategy.